 Mr. Kitching was called to the Bar of England and Wales in 1999 and was awarded the Phillip Teichman Scholarship (Inner Temple).
 He practiced from the leading white-collar and regulatory chambers of 2 Bedford Row (Chambers of William Clegg QC) and 3 Raymond Buildings (Chambers of Alex Cameron QC).
-At the Independent Bar, he was regularly instructed on behalf of the Serious Fraud Office, the Crown Prosecution Service, H. M. Revenue and Customs and the Department for Business Innovation and Skills.
-He also defended a number of high-profile prosecutions on behalf of companies and private individuals, including Regina
+At the Independent Bar, he was regularly instructed on behalf of the Serious Fraud Office, the Crown Prosecution Service and H. M. Revenue.
+He also defended a number of high-profile prosecutions on behalf of companies and private individuals, including Regina v.
+Sawoniuk.
+Mr. Kitching continues to exercise full rights of audience in the High Court (Commercial Court, Companies Court, Queen's Bench and Chancery Divisions), appellate courts and arbitral tribunals.

 Honors & Awards

-Mr. Kitching is recognized as a leading lawyer by Legal 500 UK 2019, where he is noted as “a first-rate litigator and very good at strategically driving a case forward.”
-Clients say he is “knowledgeable, instils trust and confidence and is very commercial.”
+Mr. Kitching is consistently recognized as a leading individual by Legal 500 UK, where he is noted as “a first-rate litigator and very good at strategically driving a case forward”.
+Clients say he is “a highly intelligent, skilled manager of complex matters”.
 Mr. Kitching has also been noted by Legal 500 as “responsive and sharp,” one who “exudes confidence and reliability,” and “very commercial and very focused on the key issues.”

 Bar Admissions/Licensed Jurisdictions